rikulo/rikulo-docs/stream/Getting_Started/Hello_World.md

 First, let us create a directory named `helloworld`.
 All files for this application reside in this directory.
 It is also known as the *project* directory.

+Inside the `helloworld` directory, create a directory named `web`.
+It will be the root directory for serving web pages.
+All Dart files and web resources reside in this directory.

-Inside the directory, create a directory named `webapp`.
+Inside the `web` directory, create a directory named `webapp`.
 All your server-side Dart code reside in this directory.
 In additions, any files under `webapp` directory cannot be accessed directly from the clients.

 > The application, on the other hand, can access, forward and include any files.

+##Create pubspec.yaml

+Inside the `helloworld` directory, create a `pubspec.yaml` with the following contents:

+    name: helloworld
+    version: 1.0.0
+    description: Hello World Sample Application
+    dependencies:
+      stream: any

+Then, change to the `helloworld` directory, and run [pub install](http://pub.dartlang.org/doc/), either on the command line or through the Dart Editor menu: `Tools > Pub Install`.

 ##Create the Main Program